srozemuller/rozemuller_blog/content/blog/2022-08-26-move-from-wordpress-to-hugo/index.md

 ![custom-domain-added](custom-domain-added.png)

+For more information about adding custom domains check: https://docs.microsoft.com/en-us/azure/static-web-apps/custom-domain Take a good look at the preparation part.
 ## My workflow

 Now everything is in place and the website is globally available.
 I like to share my workflow on how I update my website.